 Field workers are often invited to participate, along with the experts.
 Their voice counts as much, if not more, because they know how it works in the real world.

 Finally, Agile and Lean never rest on their successes.
 At each end of the cycle, they question themselves and ask how the team could have done better.
 Whether in the phase “check-act” of the PDCA cycle, or the Scrum retrospective, the teams decide which methods or behaviours change to be even more performing.

 Perfection does not exist, but both approaches improve both the product and the way they do the work.

 Agile, Lean, Scrum and Six Sigma

-Depending on the situation and objectives, the Six Sigma, Kaizen, Scrum or Design Thinking methodology will be used.
+Depending on the situation and the objectives, we will use the Six Sigma, Kaizen, Scrum or Design Thinking methodology.
 When you master them, you can use the best of each methodology with your own approach.

 The most important thing is to understand the concepts and why the methodology proposes certain things.
 Then you’ll apply what you need in your context.